 [event-notifications] and this document enhance the capabilities of RFC 5277 while maintaining backwards capability with existing implementations.
 It is intended that a final version of this document might obsolete [RFC5277].

-The enhancements over [RFC5277] include the ability to terminate subscriptions without terminating the client session, to modify existing subscriptions, and to have multiple subscriptions on a NETCONF session.

-These enhancements do not affect [RFC5277] clients that do not support these particular subscription requirements.
+The enhancements include the ability to terminate subscriptions without terminating the client session, to modify existing subscriptions, and to have multiple subscriptions on a NETCONF session.
+[RFC5277] clients that do not require these enhancements are not affected by them.